codernix/centicrypt/docs/src/cli/intro.md

 ---
-title: Introduction to the Solana CLI
+title: Introduction to the Centicrypt CLI
-pagination_label: Introduction to the Solana CLI
+pagination_label: Introduction to the Centicrypt CLI
 sidebar_label: Introduction
 sidebar_position: 2
 ---